-The Kenites were the descendants of Moses' brother in law and lived down south in Judah.
+The Kenites were the descendants of Moses' brother-in-law and lived down south in Judah.
 They were friends of Israel.
 The Kenites were also metalworkers (that's what the word means).
 But one Kenite, a fellow named Heber, decided to move north to Zaanannim near Kedesh.
 Why'd he do that?
-The text doesn't say, apparently for business (the guy works with metal and there's a big army up north with chariots and spears).
-Who cares if it's the enemy who signs my paycheck, as long as it's bigger than the check I've been getting?
+The text doesn't say, apparently for business reasons (the guy works with metal and there's a big army up north with chariots and spears).
+Apparently, he doesn't care if the enemy signs his paycheck, as long as it's bigger than the check he was getting from his own people.

 But why do we need to know this piece of information about Heber?
 It doesn't seem to fit in a story about a military campaign.
-It will in a moment when we meet Heber's wife.
+But oh, it will in a moment when we meet Heber's wife.
 But first, another surprise...

 6. An army with swords defeated an army with chariots (14-16).
-Here's what happened.
+Here's how it happened.
 In verses 12-13 both sides moved into place.
 Barak had swords.
 Sisera had 900 iron chariots.
 From a human standpoint, it's no contest.
 The army with the superior firepower is going win, right?

 Surprise!
-Take a look at verses 14-16, "Then Deborah said to Barak, 'Go!
+Take a look at verses 14-16 (NIV), "Then Deborah said to Barak, 'Go!
 This is the day the LORD has given Sisera into your hands.
 Has not the LORD gone ahead of you?'
 So Barak went down Mount Tabor, followed by ten thousand men.
 At Barak's advance, the LORD routed Sisera and all his chariots and army by the sword, and Sisera abandoned his chariot and fled on foot.
 But Barak pursued the chariots and army as far as Harosheth Haggoyim.
 All the troops of Sisera fell by the sword; not a man was left."

 Talk about an upset!
 The guys with the sticks beat the guys with the tanks.
 How in the world did that happen?
-The text is clear.
-The Lord routed Sisera.
-The Lord won this battle.
+The text is quite clear.
+Verse 15 (ESV), "And the LORD routed Sisera."
+Who won this battle?
+Yahweh did.
 Not Barak.
 Not even Deborah.
 The Lord did it.